 - Closing torture cells of politicians (including 5 Members of Parliament).

 - Stand against Hartal / Strike (devastating to our economy)

 - Political Awareness among the youth of Bangladesh

 - Most importantly, showing people way to gain what they rightfully deserve and stop oppression.

-Bangladesh is poised to leave behind India, Pakistan, Sri Lanka and other neighbouring countries in all the economic, social and other indicators and emerge as a economic powerhouse in near future.
+Bangladesh is poised to leave behind India, Pakistan, Sri Lanka and other neighboring countries in all the economic, social and other indicators and emerge as a economic powerhouse in near future.

 We are ready to stretch our helping hands towards the government – for the greater good of the people and the country.

 Nagorik Shakti means Citizens’ Force, and that’s what we believe we truly are – a force for the citizens, a force by the citizens, a force of the citizens of Bangladesh.

 A war crime is a serious violation of the laws and customs of war (also known as international humanitarian law) giving rise to individual criminal responsibility.
 Examples of war crimes include “murder, the ill-treatment or deportation of civilian residents of anoccupied territory to slave labor camps,” “the murder or ill-treatment of prisoners of war,” “the killing of hostages,” “the wanton destruction of cities, towns and villages, and any devastation not justified by military necessity.”